cpporhair/sider/README.md

 The goal of sider is to implement a redis-like kv store.
 Use nvme ssd to scale to larger capacities while maintaining speed!

-sider uses its own std::execution(p2300) implementation ([pump](https://github.com/cpporhair/sider/tree/main/sider/pump)) as an asynchronous and concurrent framework.

-- For learn more about p2300, see [here](https://github.com/brycelelbach/wg21_p2300_execution);
-- For a standard implementation of the p2300, see  [here](https://github.com/NVIDIA/stdexec).

-sider uses spdk to implement kernel bypass technology, taking full advantage of nvme's concurrency to speed up io.
-- For learn more about spdk, see [here](https://spdk.io);
-- In the file [apply.hh](https://github.com/cpporhair/sider/blob/main/sider/kv/apply.hh#L139) you can see how to combine asynchronous and concurrent tasks using the operators provided by pump.

 ```c++
 int
 main(int argc, char **argv) {